dev-guys-unisa/ArtificialVision_FinalContest2020/README.md

 <div style="text-align: justify">

-We decided to build a classifier able to recognize 101 classes (ages from 0 to 100), in particular we choose the [Resnet50 model](https://github.com/WeidiXie/Keras-VGGFace2-ResNet50) pre-trained on ImageNet.
+We decided to build a *classifier* able to recognize 101 classes (ages from 0 to 100), in particular we choose the [Resnet50 model](https://github.com/WeidiXie/Keras-VGGFace2-ResNet50) pre-trained on VGGFace2.
 At this implementation we added a Dense layer of 101 neurons, with softmax activation function, for adapting the pre-trained net to solve our classification problem.

-The training procedure can be found [here](notebooks/AV_FinalContest_AgeEstimation_Training.ipynb); it was done for 25 epochs (18 training only the last 11 layers and 7 training all the layers) with a batch size of 128, using SGD with momentum as optimizer.
+The **training procedure** can be found [here](notebooks/AV_FinalContest_AgeEstimation_Training.ipynb); it was done for *25 epochs* (18 training only the last 11 layers and 7 training all the layers) with a *batch size* of 128, using *SGD with momentum* as optimizer.
 Moreover we have used:
-* Categorical Crossentropy as loss function
+* *Categorical Crossentropy* as loss function
-* Categorical Accuracy and MAE as metrics
+* *Categorical Accuracy* and MAE as metrics

-The learning rate starts at 0.005 and it's reduced by a factor of 0.2 after 20 epochs.
-To avoid overfitting, we use EarlyStopping callback, which stops the training if val_loss not improve for 5 epochs, and, as provided by original implementation of the chosen CNN, a weight decay of 1e-4.
+The *learning rate* starts at 0.005 and it's reduced by a factor of 0.2 after 20 epochs.
+To avoid overfitting, we use *EarlyStopping* callback, which stops the training if val_loss not improve for 5 epochs, and, as provided by original implementation of the chosen CNN, a *weight decay* of 1e-4.

-Finally, for improving the representativeness of the available dataset, we use a data augmentation composed by:
+Finally, for improving the representativeness of the available dataset, we use a **data augmentation** composed by:

 * random variation in brightness and contrast
 * random changing of the chrome of the image, from RGB to BW